What is the CROSSEU Decision Support System?

 The CROSSEU DSS comprises of several components:

-- A back-end platform to host software and data in the Integrated Assessment Framework on DAFNI, the Data & Analytics Facility for National Infrastructure at UK Research and Innovation (UKRI)
+- A back-end platform to host software and data in the Integrated Assessment Framework (IAF) on DAFNI, the Data & Analytics Facility for National Infrastructure at UK Research and Innovation (UKRI)

 - A front-end user interface, Teal, from the World Energy and Meteorology Council (WEMC), an online application developed through co-production with stakeholders